tulatorres/STACKS/README.md

 	1. LIPI: 36
 	2. LISY: 83
 	3. PSMA: 192
+- One sample, AR0084 (LISY), did not have enough data associated with it down the pipeline and was causing problems.
+Removed from samples.
 - The genetic data was collected via buccal swabs from metamorphosed frogs and tissue samples from tadpole tails (~33% of tail can be safely harvested from the animal, per IACUC approval and cited best practices)
 - The genetic data was extracted using the Qiagen Blood and Tissue Kit
 - Tissue samples were processed at the UWyo [Genome Technologies Laboratory](https://microcollaborative.atlassian.net/wiki/spaces/MICLAB/overview) (GTL) in Laramie, WY, and were processed by Gregg Randolf